Create a virtual environment with pip pre-installed (required for SkyPilot)

 docker exec -it sky /bin/bash

-If your cloud CLIs are already setup, your credentials (AWS and GCP) will be mounted to the container and you can proceed to Quickstart.
+If your cloud CLIs are already set up, your credentials (AWS and GCP) will be mounted to the container and you can proceed to Quickstart.
 Otherwise, you can follow the instructions in Cloud account setup inside the container to set up your cloud accounts.

 Once you are done with experimenting with SkyPilot, remember to delete any clusters and storage resources you may have created using the following commands: